 - One can also, reach Goa by road or rail.

 - Panjim is the center and capital of Goa.
-You can reach Panjim with any of the local transport options that are listed here on the Goa Tourism page.
+You can reach Panjim with any of the local transport available in the state.

 - Fontainhas is quite a well-known area of Panjim.
 You can do this walk yourself by starting from the Panjim Post office in Fontainhas.